paulmarrington/Decoupler/Assets/Askowl/Decoupler/Documentation/Askowl-Decoupler.md

   if (!Decoupled.Social.Available) Debug.Log("Oops");
 ```

-## How much work do I need to do to implement a decoupler?
+## How much work to implement a decoupler?
 ### For an already written decoupled package
 #### If it comes with a controller or *prefab*
 1. Create an empty gameObject in the first scene of your game